-The Virtual Lab is a service provided by CSBS Computing that allows faculty, staff, and students access to selected University-licensed programs from virtually any computer with an internet connection.
-Supported platforms include Windows, Mac OS, Linux, Windows Phone, iOS, Android, and Blackberry.
-A list of software available is viewable.
+The Virtual Lab is a service provided by CSBS Computing that allows students access to selected University-licensed programs from virtually any computer with an internet connection.
+Supported platforms include Windows, Mac OS, Linux, iOS, and Android.
+Check out the list of available applications in the Virtual Lab.

 - Locate your desired application and click on its icon in order to launch it.
 Alternatively you can search for the application you need with the search bar in the upper right.
 After a brief wait, the application should launch.

 There are multiple methods you can use to access files in the Virtual Lab.

 - University Box account through our Cloud Storage Integration portal

 - Provisioned network storage (N: or S: drive)

 - Your local files or a USB drive

 To access files from your Box account, follow the Cloud Storage Integration instructions here.
 Then, simply open your files from the I: drive within the application.

 You can request to have your account provisioned for network storage.
 Once provisioned, any CSBS-managed computer you log into will have the drive letter N: where files can be stored and accessed.

 Local files are only available logging into the virtual lab directly through Citrix Workspace.
 When you login the first time, you should see a prompt to allow access from Workspace to your local files.
 Click "Permit all access".